Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

 \subsection{Pros and Cons of LLMs}

-A proliferation of benchmarks and tasks have been leveraged to evaluate the effectiveness and superiority of LLMs.
-Results from corresponding experiments demonstrate that LLMs achieve much better performance than previous deep learning models and smaller PLMs on an array of NLP tasks.
-Besides, LLMs exhibit some emergent abilities and are capable of solving diverse complex tasks that traditional models and smaller PLMs cannot address.
+A proliferation of benchmarks and tasks has been leveraged to evaluate the effectiveness and superiority of LLMs.
+Results from corresponding experiments demonstrate that LLMs achieve much better performance than previous deep learning models and smaller PLMs on a variety of NLP tasks.
+Besides, LLMs exhibit some emergent abilities and are capable of solving some complex tasks that traditional models and smaller PLMs cannot address.
 In summary, LLMs have the following superior characteristics.

 \textbf{Zero-shot Learning.} LLMs outperform other models with zero-shot learning on most tasks and even perform better than fine-tuned models on some tasks.
 An empirical study \cite{bang2023multitask} has shown that ChatGPT outperforms previous models with zero-shot learning on 9 of 13 datasets and even outperforms fully fine-tuned task-specific models on 4 tasks.
-This superior performance is attributed to the rich and diverse input data as well as the large parameter scale of LLMs, which allow them to capture the underlying patterns of natural language with high fidelity, leading to more robust and accurate inferences and generalizations across different contexts and domains.
+This superior performance is attributed to the rich and diverse input data as well as the large parameter scale of LLMs, which allow them to capture the underlying patterns of natural language with high fidelity, leading to more robust and accurate inferences.

 \textbf{In-context Learning.} In-context learning (ICL) is a paradigm that allows LLMs to learn tasks from only a few instances in the form of demonstration \cite{ICL}.
 ICL was exhibited for the first time by GPT-3, which has become a common approach to use LLMs.
 ICL employs a formatted natural language prompt, which includes a description of the task and a handful of examples to illustrate the way to accomplish it.
-First, it selects a few examples written in natural language templates to form a demonstration context.
-Then, a query question and a piece of demonstration context are concatenated together to create a prompt, which is fed into the language model for prediction.
-The ICL ability also benifits from the strong sequence processing ability and the rich knowledge reserve of LLMs.
+The ICL ability also benefits from the strong sequence processing ability and the rich knowledge reserve of LLMs.